Chris Hipkins

-Christopher John Hipkins (born 5 September 1978) is a New Zealand politician who has been serving as the 41st prime minister of New Zealand and leader of the New Zealand Labour Party since 2023.
-He has been the member of Parliament (MP) for Remutaka since the 2008 election.
+Christopher John Hipkins (born 5 September 1978) is a New Zealand politician who has served as leader of the New Zealand Labour Party since January 2023 and leader of the Opposition since November 2023.
+He was the 41st prime minister of New Zealand from January to November 2023, previously serving as the minister for the public service and minister for education from 2017 to 2023, and the minister for health and the COVID-19 response from 2020 to 2022.
+He has been the member of Parliament (MP) for Remutaka since the 2008 general election.

-Hipkins served in opposition as Labour's education spokesperson.
-In the current Sixth Labour Government, Hipkins has served as minister of education, police, the public service, and leader of the House.
-He became a prominent figure as a result of the COVID-19 pandemic in New Zealand, taking on the roles of minister of health from July to November 2020 and minister for COVID-19 response from November 2020 to June 2022.
+Hipkins was born and raised in the Hutt Valley in Wellington, and while at Victoria University of Wellington became heavily involved in student politics.
+He was elected president of VUWSA twice, in 2000 and 2001.
+Hipkins won the pre-selection for the typically safe Labour seat of Remutaka in the Hutt Valley in 2008, but due to the return of the National Party to governance won it by a thin margin.
+After Jacinda Ardern led Labour to victory in the 2017 general election, Hipkins assumed multiple portfolios within the Sixth Labour Government, serving variously as minister of education, police, the public service, and leader of the House.
+For his perceived competence within multiple roles and responsibilities, Hipkins became regarded as Labour's "fixer".

-On 21 January 2023, Hipkins became the sole candidate to succeed Jacinda Ardern as leader of the Labour Party after she announced her resignation.
+As minister of health, Hipkins was responsible for the government's response to the COVID-19 pandemic in New Zealand.
+The elimination policy became the primary focus of the 2020 election, helping Labour win in a landslide.
+After the victory, Hipkins took on more responsibility, serving as minister for COVID-19 response from November 2020 to June 2022.
+On 21 January 2023, Hipkins became the sole candidate to succeed Ardern as leader of the Labour Party after she announced her resignation.
 He became party leader after being elected unopposed on 22 January 2023, and was consequently appointed prime minister by the governor-general on 25 January 2023.
-He is expected to lead the Labour Party into the 2023 general election.
-His premiership was faced almost immediately with the 2023 North Island floods, and then by further flooding from Cyclone Gabrielle.
+His premiership was faced almost immediately with the 2023 Auckland Anniversary Weekend floods, and then by further flooding from Cyclone Gabrielle.
+He led his party into the 2023 general election, with Labour losing to National.
+Subsequently, he became Opposition leader on 27 November 2023.